Inflation fears stalk stocks

 "These two narratives are conflicting and are in investors' minds at the same time."

-Japan’s Nikkei reversed early gains to shed 1.9%, while Taiwan’s benchmark index plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise.
+Japan's Nikkei (.N225) reversed early gains to shed 1.9%, while Taiwan's benchmark index (.TWII) fell as much as 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise. read more

 Analysts, however, doubted the broader equities sell-off would extend much further in a world of easy accommodative policy and fiscal largesse.